BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 ## Community

-Join our community forum for the tips, support and other people experience!
+Join our community forum for more tips and support!